emilyfuhrman/datavis_design/2017_Fall/Studios/01_Introduction_to_Tableau.md

 * Now, try scrolling all the way to the right to the `Latitude` and `Longitude` columns.
 Check the `Geographic Role` for each of these, which should be `Latitude` and `Longitude`, accordingly.

-### Cleaning data in Tableau
+#### Cleaning data in Tableau

-* Sometimes, data that is meant to be human-readable is poorly formatted for machines.
+* In an ideal scenario, each variable we want to work with is in a separate column in our dataset.
+Sometimes, however, data that is meant to be human-readable is poorly formatted for machines.
 Take this Excel file, which includes some additional metadata in its top rows:

 ![Excel Dirty](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Studios/Images/01/12_Excel_Dirty.png)